franciscoafonso04/PFL-Vault/Project 2/Readme.md

    - The game starts with pieces placed around the perimeter of a 9x5 board.
    - Players decide if they want to play first (**white**) or second (**black**).
    - In **Player vs Bot** mode, the player always plays first (white), while in **Bot vs Player** mode, the player takes the second turn (black).

-Aqui está uma versão revisada e ligeiramente ampliada para a descrição do jogo, com informações adicionais que podem ser úteis:

----

-## **Description of the Game**

-**Collapse** is a strategic two-player board game where the primary objective is to outmaneuver your opponent by capturing their pieces or forcing them into a position where they cannot make a valid move.
-The game is played on a **9x5 grid board**, traditionally associated with the Fanorona board design, and involves capturing opponent pieces through calculated collisions.

-### **Game Rules**

-1. **Setup**:
-   - The board is initialized with pieces placed along the perimeter of the grid.
-   - Players decide their colors (white or black).
-   - In **Human vs Computer** mode, the human player can choose their color during setup.
-   - The **White** player always moves first, and turns alternate between the two players.

 2. **Movement**:
    - A piece can move in one of eight directions: north, south, east, west, northeast, northwest, southeast, or southwest.